sakshi-choudhary/Type-Master/README.md

 <h2 align="center">Type Master</h2>
-	<h4 align="center"> It’s a showdown for fastest finger first!
-Type master is an application where user can type the given text in a limited amount of time and at last can check their no. of errors and accuracy %.<h4>
+	<h4 align="center">Type master is an application where user can type the given text in a limited amount of time and at last can check their no. of errors and accuracy %.<h4>
 </p>

 ---